 - Pentothal

-The drugs listed above are all under the classification of schedule III drugs.
-Although they are not as dangerous as schedule II drugs and have a medical purpose unlike schedule I drugs, a person should still be careful when taking them.
+The drugs listed above are all classified under schedule III.
+Although they are not as dangerous as schedule II drugs and have a medical purpose that schedule I drugs lack, a person should still be careful when taking them.
 Instructions for properly taking schedule III drugs are:

 - Do not take them more often or in higher doses than prescribed.

-- Do not sell them to other individuals to whom they were not prescribed.
+- Do not sell them to other individuals to whom they are not prescribed.

-- Talk to your doctor about all possible side effects and proper usage of the drug before you being taking it.
+- Talk to your doctor about all possible side effects and proper usage of the drug before taking it.

-- If you experience problematic or uncomfortable side effects as a result of one of these medications, talk to your doctor immediately.
+- If you experience problematic or uncomfortable side effects from these medications, talk to your doctor immediately.

-Even though the drugs above are schedule III substances, they can still be abused and cause dependence and other side effects.
+Even though the drugs above have medicinal uses, they can still be abused and cause dependence and other side effects.

-If you abuse schedule 3 drugs, call 800-934-1582(Who Answers?) now to find a treatment program that can help you recover.
+If you abuse schedule III drugs, call 800-934-1582(Sponsored) now to find a treatment program that can help you recover.

 the Take-Away